moonstripe/kojinglick_2/content/ctec-progress.md

 ### The Changing Face of the Wagner Group: From Military Adventurism to Venture Capitalism

 The [first one](https://www.middlebury.edu/institute/academics/centers-initiatives/ctec/ctec-publications/changing-face-wagner-group-military), was largely my co-author's work, and it regards the financial empire of Yevgeniy Prigozhin.
 I was able to contribute editorial skills, as well as an open-source investigation into the hackathon that the Wagner Group undertook at their headquarters in St. Petersburg.
-This paper really got me thinking more deeply about the changing face of conflict, as nation-states are more restricted than ever in claiming territories and other exercizes in strategic flexibility.
+This paper really got me thinking more deeply about the changing face of conflict, as nation-states are more restricted than ever in claiming territories and other exercises in strategic flexibility.
 The Wagner Group seems less like a private military company, and more like a strategic multi-tool for Russian foreign interests.

 ### The Wagner Group’s Social Footprint: A Time-Series Sentiment Analysis of PMC World